Beekeeping for the Hobbyist

 $242 (includes GST) also includes the text: Honey Bee Diseases and Pests, Third ed. * Texts will be mailed to the address provided with course registration.

-- Individual registrations are required for each student as we need to set up advance access in the UM Learn system.
+- Individual registrations are required for each participant as we need to set up advance access in the UM Learn system.

-- Once course registration is closed an email will be sent to each registrant with a secure link to our payment page.
-Payment will only be taken via Credit Card (VISA or Mastercard).
+- Payment will only be taken via Credit Card (VISA or Mastercard).

-- Students who have paid for their course and withdraw or cancel their registration before the second class will be refunded their course fee less a $50 admin fee.
+- Participants who have paid for their course and withdraw or cancel their registration before the second class will be refunded their course fee less a $50 admin fee.
 No refunds will be issued after that point.

 - The University reserves the right to cancel any course and refund full fee, and to reschedule classes cancelled due to unavoidable circumstances.